How to Save Money on Water Bills

 Did you know that the toilet is one area from which you lose more water than anywhere else in the home?
 That is because toilets often have silent leaks that waste dozens, if not hundreds of gallons per year if not repaired.
 To determine if you have a leaky toilet, place a few drops of dark food coloring into your toilet's tank.
 Without flushing, wait ten minutes to see if the food coloring seeps into the bowl.
 If so, you have a leak.
 You should also consider changing out the flap in the tank annually.
 Flaps are not designed for long-term use and once the seal is no longer secure, the tank will leak.

 If you're thinking about repairing a leaky toilet, you may want to consider replacing your old toilet all together.
 Newer models such as the low-flow toilets have the capacity to save up to two gallons per flush.
 The EPA estimates that this change can save an average household $90 per year or $2000 over the life of the toilet.

 Low-flow shower heads consume about half the water of traditional model shower heads.
 According to the US Department of Energy, this small change can result in savings between 25 and 60%!
-Check out this item on amazon or drop in to your local hardware store to see what models are available and start gaining real savings today!
+Check out low-flow showerheads on Amazon or drop in to your local hardware store to see what models are available and start gaining real savings today! like this one

 We all love to stand under the hot stream to relax and warm up in the winter or cool down in the summer, but taking longer showers obviously uses more water which translates into larger water bills.
 Challenge each family member to cut the amount of time they spend in the shower by five or more minutes.
 Don't discourage anyone from showering.
 In fact, taking a shower instead of a tub bath actually saves water in most cases.